KittyGiraudel/site/_posts/2017-01-03-looking-back-at-2016.md

 ---
-title: "Looking back at 2016"
+title: 'Looking back at 2016'
 tags:
   - thoughts
 ---

 Hey y’all!
 This is the time of the year again.
 And what a year, my friends.
 What a crappy petty miserable one of a year.
 I can’t tell for you, but those last 6 months have been just a permanent stream of bad news.

 But let’s try to focus on the bright side, shall we?
-Last year, I did [a little recap’](http://hugogiraudel.com/2016/01/05/looking-back-at-2015/) of the things I did that are worth mentioning.
+Last year, I did [a little recap’](https://hugogiraudel.com/2016/01/05/looking-back-at-2015/) of the things I did that are worth mentioning.
 With emojis.
 Because everything is better with emojis.
 Here we go again!

 ♿️ **February 11th**.
 I released [a11y-dialog](https://github.com/edenspiekermann/a11y-dialog), a lightweight and flexible accessible dialog script without any dependency.
 To this day, it remains one of my best open source projects in terms of usefulness.
 Also was the project which drove me onto the accessility path.

 📝 **March 1st**.
-I finally published version 1.3 of [Sass Guidelines](http://sass-guidelin.es), six months to the day after the previous version.
+I finally published version 1.3 of [Sass Guidelines](https://sass-guidelin.es), six months to the day after the previous version.
 Version 1.4 is likely to be published some time after Sass 4 sees the light.
 Since then, many contributors have helped making Sass Guidelines what they are today, a huge set of guidelines translated in 12 languages.

 ♿️ **March 7th**.
 Not even a month after a11y-dialog, I released [a11y-toggle](https://github.com/edenspiekermann/a11y-toggle), a small script for content toggles.
 Slightly less popular than the first one, but still worth it!